-France, Germany, Hong Kong, Switzerland, United Kingdom (and other EU jurisdictions pursuant to the AIFMD and UCITS regimes).
+14 France, Germany, Hong Kong, Switzerland, United Kingdom, South Africa (and other EU jurisdictions pursuant to the AIFMD and UCITS regimes).

-Article 21(7) of the AIFMD and article 21(4) of the consolidated UCITS V Directive.
+15 Article 21(7) of the AIFMD and article 21(4) of the consolidated UCITS V Directive.

-Chapter 3 - Key risks around the custody of client assets
+Chapter 3 - Key risks around the custody of CIS assets

-- 24. C5 has sought to identify the key risks associated with the custody of client assets.
-The risks identified below are not meant to be an exhaustive list, and it is recognised that each custodian may have its own unique risk management system, which reflects the nature, scale and complexity of its business. - 25.
+- 27. C5 has sought to identify the key risks associated with the custody of CIS assets.
+The risks identified below are not meant to be an exhaustive list, and it is recognised that each custodian may have its own unique risk management system, which reflects the nature, scale and complexity of its business. - 28.
 The responsible entity should be mindful of the following risks when selecting a custodian as well as during its relationship with the custodian.
-Chapter 4 and 5 of this paper set out some principles in relation to the safekeeping of CIS assets and the appointment and ongoing monitoring of custodians.
+Chapters 4 and 5 of this report set out some standards in relation to the custody of CIS assets and the appointment and ongoing monitoring of custodians.